anttisalonen/progbook/rst/func.rst

 Callbacks and anonymous functions
 ---------------------------------

-This chapter explains some concepts that will be needed later.
+This section explains some concepts that will be needed later.

 Functions as first order values
 ===============================